GrapheneCt/BGFTP/README.md

 # Credits

-This application use modified versions of libftpvita and libvita2d by xerpi.
+This application use modified versions of libftpvita by xerpi.